ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 {: .commands}

 We have now finished creating the first snapshot in the repository.
-Named after the command we just used a snapshot is usually referred to in Git as a commit, or sometimes a changeset.
+Named after the command we just used, a snapshot is usually referred to in Git as a **commit**, or sometimes a **changeset**.
 We will use the term commit from now on.
-Straight away we query the status to get this useful command into our muscle memory:
+Straight away query the status to get this useful command into our muscle
+memory:

 ~~~
 $ git status